chesslablab/testing-redux-chess/CONTRIBUTING.md

 ## Welcome to Chesslab

-♜♞♝♛♚♟ Thank you for your interest in this awesome community ♖♘♗♕♔♙
+Thank you for your interest in this awesome open-source community.

 For further information, please visit: